Pete Pihos: Family and later years

 Pihos was married four times.
-In May 1944, he married Dorothea Lansing at the First Methodist Chapel in Bloomington, Indiana.
+In May 1944, he married Dorothy Lansing at the First Methodist Chapel in Bloomington, Indiana.
 Pihos was at that time a private in the Army stationed at Camp Reynolds.
 They met while both were students at Indiana University.
 She became a pediatrician.
 They were divorced in 1949.

 Pihos was next married in December 1949 to model Mary Cecile Clark, also known as Cecile Chandler.
 He and his second wife separated in 1965 and were divorced in 1967.
 He was married for a third time to Charlotte Berlings Wolfe in November 1967.
 His fourth marriage was to Donna Ballenger.
+Donna was a high school librarian.
+They had a daughter together named Melissa Pihos.
+Donna lovingly took care of him through his descent in Alzheimer's disease until he died.

 After retiring from football, Pihos had a business career.
 As of 1970, he was a vice president of Regal Home Improvement Co. in Richmond, Virginia.
 In 1977, he was living in Fort Wayne, Indiana, and was employed as a vice president of Franklin National Life Insurance Co.

 In 2001, Pihos was diagnosed with Alzheimer's disease.
 In 2004, he was victimized by a con artist who acquired Pihos' lifetime collection of sports memorabilia in exchange for $30,000 in bogus checks.
-He spent his last years at the Grace Healthcare nursing home in Winston-Salem, North Carolina.
+He spent his last years at home with Donna and as the Alzheimer's disease worsened into the latter stages, he was at the Grace Healthcare nursing home in Winston-Salem, North Carolina.
 He died there at age 87 in August 2011.
 His neurologist opined that Pihos' dementia was caused by blows to the head during his career as a football player.
 Pihos was buried at Bethel United Methodist Church Cemetery in Winston-Salem.

 Pihos' daughter Melissa Pihos made a series of documentary films about her father.
 She began in 2010 with a documentary short titled Dear Dad juxtaposing photos and footage from his days as a football player with images of him as he fought the disease.
 She also created Pihos: A Moving Biography, exploring aspects of her father's life and his struggle with Alzheimer's disease through film and dance.
 Her efforts culminated in a feature-length documentary titled Pihos: A Life in Five Movements.